Allegations of Academic Misconduct

 The Student Voice Team can:

-If you are accused of plagiarism or other forms of unfair practice, the Student Voice Team can:
+If you are accused of plagiarism or other forms of academic misconduct, the Student Voice Team can:

 - Explain the regulations and guide you through the process